JesusGPriego/Android-learning/README.md

 Next to it, the drinks are showed.
 If the user select beer, he need to check his age.
 Finally, a summary of the order.

+#Notas

+#Skills showed in this app:

+*RecyclerView onClick and onLongClick
+*Persistent data with SharedPreferences
+*auto saving Notes on exit

+Basic Note app.
+The user can add as many notes he wants.
+Note has 2 components: title and the note itself.